deployd/dpd-email/README.md

 **defaultFromAddress**
 A "from" email address to provide by default.
 If this is not provided, you will need to provide this address in every request.

-**defaultTemplate**
-A default HTML template for your mails.
-If not provided no HTML template will be used and the mail is plain text instead.

 **internalOnly**
 If checked, only allow internal requests (such as those from events) to send emails.
 Recommended for security.